SwamyDev/reinforcement/README.md

 ```

 This function performs a run through a single episode of the environment.
 Observations of the environment are passed to the agent's `next_action` interface function.
 The resulting estimated actions are passed again to the environment, leading to the next observation and a reward signal.
 The agent is then trained at the end of the episode because we want to train it on whole trajectories.
 It also contains a call to `env.render()` to visualize some runs.

-You can find the full implementation in [examples/reinforce.py](example/reinforce.py).
-The [example folder](example/) also contains some additional utility classes and functions that are used in the implementation.

 ## Running an Example
 Running the REINFORCE agent example with default settings: